-The subsurface survey encountered relatively uniform results across the Project Area.
+In general, encountered subsurface conditions were relatively uniform across the Project Area.
 A consistent mixed A/B horizon, or plow zone, was found in each of the three environments identified during the surface survey.
 The variation in soils was related to the basal stratum.
-The northern pastures and central residential area contain a clayey loam at the base of excavation The alluvial deposition events responsible for the stratigraphic units appear to have been massive, no fine laminations were identified during the probing.
-When distinct beds were identified they were most often associated with sharp increase in alluvial energy, and may represent temporary drainage channel Soils within the northern pastures and southern residential area conform to expectations for areas containing Sultan series soils (NRCS 2000, Figure 10, Table 3).
+The northern pastures and central residential area contain a clayey loam at the base of excavation.
+The alluvial deposition events responsible for the stratigraphic units appear to have been massive; no fine laminations were identified during the probing.
+When distinct beds of sediment were identified, they were most often associated with a sharp increase in alluvial energy, as signified by a shift in grain size to coarse sand or small rounded gravels.
+These coarser beds may represent temporary drainage channels associated with flood events.
+Soils within the northern pastures and central residential area conform to expectations for areas containing Sultan series soils (NRCS 2000; Figure 18, Table 3).

-Figure 10 Profile of Probe #39 north of the agricultural fields, typical stratigraphy for the Project Area
+Profile of Probe #39, typical stratigraphy for the Project Area

 TABLE 3

-TYPICAL SOIL PROFILE FOUND WITHIN NORTHERN PASTURES AND CENTRAL RESIDENTIAL AREAS (SULTAN SERIES
+TYPICAL SOIL PROFILE WITHIN NORTHERN PASTURES AND CENTRAL RESIDENTIAL AREAS

-Soils)
+(SULTAN SERIES SOILS)

-Depth bs (ft/cm) Description Interpretation 0-1.9 / 0-55 Yellowish-brown silt loam, medium to fine granular / crumb structure, clear boundary Mixed alluvial A/B horizon, plow zone 1.9-3.8 / 55-110 Brown sandy loam with less than 5% gravels, with a subangular blocky structure, clear boundary Intact native alluvial B horizon derived from moderate to low energy alluvial deposition 3.8-7.0 / 110-210 Gray silt clay loam with no gravels and blocky structure Intact mottled B and C horizons derived from older low energy alluvial activity
+Depth bs (ft/cm) Description Interpretation 0-1.9 / 0-55 Yellowish-brown silt loam, medium to fine granular / crumb structure, clear boundary.
+Mixed alluvial A/B horizon, plow zone.
+1.9-3.8 / 55-115 Brown sandy loam with less than 5% gravels, with a subangular blocky structure, clear boundary.
+Intact native alluvial B horizon derived from moderate to low energy alluvial deposition.
+3.8-7.0 / 115-210 Gray silt clay loam with no gravels and blocky structure.
+Intact mottled B and C horizons derived from older low energy alluvial activity.

 No significant areas of fill were noted, and no buried surfaces were identified in any of the probes.
 The only significant variation identified was that in the southern portion of the Project Area.
-Here, the basal stratum frequent consisted of fine to medium sands, as opposed to a clayey loam (Table 4).
-This change in energy is consistent with the mapped soil sequence change from Sultan silt loam to Puyallup fine sandy loam in the far southwestern extent of the Project Area (NRCS 2012).
+Here, the basal stratum frequently consisted of fine to medium sands, as opposed to a clayey loam (Table 4).
+This change in energy is consistent with the mapped soil sequence change from Sultan silt loam to Puyallup fine sandy loam in the far south eastern extent of the Project Area (NRCS 2012).
 This area is in close proximity, less than a tenth of a mile, to the historic alignment of the Puyallup River.
-The sandy basal stratum likely the result of overbank flooding, in close proximity to the river channel.
+The sandy basal stratum is likely the result of overbank flooding, in close proximity to the river channel.